 'Our research supports what we already know; people change their political beliefs to a greater extent when new evidence lines up with something that they want to be true,' continued Ryan McKay, also from the Department of Psychology at Royal Holloway.
 'What we additionally showed is that this bias towards desirable evidence is separable from the bias towards evidence that confirms our prior beliefs.'

 Dr Leslie van der Leer, Lecturer in Psychology at Regent’s University London, added: 'We asked 900 US residents whether they wanted Donald Trump or Hillary Clinton to win in the upcoming 2016 presidential election, and we also asked who they thought was most likely to win.

 'Crucially, this meant the participants fell into distinct groups; namely, those who wanted the same candidate that they believed would win, and those who wanted one candidate to win, while believing the other would win.

 'We then presented the participants with evidence based on polling results, suggesting either that Trump or Clinton was the candidate most likely to win.
 The evidence changed people’s beliefs the most if the data lined up with the election outcome they wanted.'

 Heart versus head

-“What our data suggest,” said Ben Tappin, “is that confirmation bias – specifically, the phenomenon whereby people tend to integrate information more if it confirms what they already think is true – is separable from desirability bias, whereby people favor information they want to be true.
-In our study, the latter accounted for greater belief change.”
+'What our data suggests,' said Ben Tappin, 'is that confirmation bias – specifically, the phenomenon whereby people tend to integrate information more if it confirms what they already think is true – is separable from desirability bias, whereby people favor information they want to be true.
+In our study, the latter accounted for greater belief change.'

-“Of course, in practice it is often desirable to confirm our prior beliefs,” said Ryan McKay, “but not always.”
-Leslie van der Leer added: “Previous research in this area has treated desirable and confirming information as one and the same.
-This project offered the perfect opportunity to tease the two apart.”
+Leslie van der Leer added: 'Previous research in this area has treated desirable and confirming information as one and the same.
+This project offered the perfect opportunity to tease the two apart.'